Klaus Lackner, Ph.D.

-Habib, from Tehran, Iran is a PhD student in the CNCE.
+Habib, from Tehran, Iran is a post-doctorate in the CNCE.
 He received a Bachelor’s degree in Chemical Engineering from Sharif University of Technology in Tehran, Iran.
 Habib also holds a Master’s degree in Sustainable Engineering from Arizona State University.
 As a master’s student, he worked with Dr. Amy Landis on a project about the life cycle analysis (LCA) of passenger car tires funded by the USDA and Cooper Tire and Rubber Company.
 Later on, he joined Dr. Lackner’s group for his Doctoral studies with focus on feasibility study as well as environmental and economic analysis of the air capture technology.
 Air capture has the potential to improve the current carbon management systems in the fight against Climate Change.
 Reducing cost and emissions of basic infrastructure industries (e.g. power plants) through scale down and mass production is another area of interest Habib is working on.

 Evvan Morton, from Cincinnati, Ohio, is a Sustainable Engineering PhD student at Arizona State University.
 She is also pursuing a certificate in Responsible Innovation in Science, Engineering and Society.
 Evvan received her Bachelor’s degree in Materials Engineering from the University of Cincinnati.
 Evvan’s research focuses on creating a waste management paradigm for carbon dioxide emissions.
 This includes developing a sustainable carbon permitting program that engages the fossil fuel industry to reduce their emissions, implement carbon sequestration, and balance the carbon budget.
 Her other projects include developing waste management strategies using anaerobic digestion in Belize and analyzing the food-water-energy nexus concerning concentrating solar power in Morocco.